 Death of the iPod?17 Apr 2009

-A little while ago I received a request for the installtion of Spotify on a work computer.
+A little while ago I received a request for the installation of Spotify on a work computer.
 I’d not heard of it at this point so I did some research and discovered that it was a piece of software that linked you to a massive library of music on the Internet.
 After a bit of discussion in trying to ascertain what the business case was for installing this to a work computer it faded away.

 With greater news in the media recently I decided that I’d give it a go myself and see what all the fuss was about.
 A free version is available that allows you to listen to any track in the library, and you just get a few adverts every now and then - though a regular payment can eliminate these for uninterrupted listening.
-The application itself is very simple and is suspsciously similar to iTunes in styling which I guess makes it more familiar to a lot of people.
+The application itself is very simple and is suspiciously similar to iTunes in styling which I guess makes it more familiar to a lot of people.

 The quality of the audio was quite reasonable on my computer and in all for a free system it really does seem too good to be true.
 So is this the beginning of the end for the iPod and the death of the personal storage based media player?